Findomain/Findomain/README.md

 11. Import subdomains from several files and work with they in the [Subdomains Monitoring](README.md#subdomains-monitoring) process:

 `findomain --import-subdomains file1.txt file2.txt file3.txt -m -t example.com`

-# TODO

-- [ ] Add more APIs (It's longterm because I depend of new requests, at the moment I have not more APIs in the mind).

 # Issues and requests